Thoma-Sea Marine Constructors, L.L.C. — Federal Contractor Profile

 Frequently Asked Questions

-What does THOMA-SEA MARINE CONSTRUCTORS, L.L.C. do for the government?
+What does THOMA-SEA MARINE CONSTRUCTORS, L.L.C. do for the federal government?

 How much taxpayer money does THOMA-SEA MARINE CONSTRUCTORS, L.L.C. receive?

-THOMA-SEA MARINE CONSTRUCTORS, L.L.C. has received a total of $1.23 billion in government contracts across four awards.
-The average value of these contracts is approximately $306,952,023.
-This significant financial commitment from taxpayers underscores the scale and importance of the marine construction and shipbuilding services the company provides to federal agencies.
+THOMA-SEA MARINE CONSTRUCTORS, L.L.C. has received a total of $43.68 billion in federal contracts over 171 contracts.
+The average contract size is $255.44 million, indicating that the company handles large, complex projects.
+This significant amount of federal funding underscores the importance of the company's services to the federal government.

 Is THOMA-SEA MARINE CONSTRUCTORS, L.L.C. good value for taxpayer money?